aws-amplify/docs/docs/lib/troubleshooting/fragments/js/upgrading.md

 When upgrading Amplify packages, it is important to make sure that there are no duplicate versions of Amplify packages in the `node_modules` folder tree as a result of the upgrade.
 Having multiple versions of packages can yield unexpected behavior as modules imported in your code might point to versions not configured by Amplify when calling `Amplify.configure`.

+A likely scenario that could point to duplicate versions of packages is getting console messages like:
+- `Amplify has not been configured correctly`
+- `Please make sure the Auth module is configured with a valid Cognito User Pool ID`
+- `User pool is not configured`
+- `No Auth module registered in Amplify`

 To prevent this situation, you can [Check for duplicate versions](#check-for-duplicate-versions), and if duplicate versions exists, then [Upgrade Amplify packages](#upgrade-amplify-packages).
 ## Check for duplicate versions

 The following commands will show you Amplify packages that appear multiple times in your `node_modules` folder.
 If the output is empty, it means that you don't have duplicate versions of Amplify packages.